ZEUS21000/house-price-prediction-ml/README.md

 Note: `data.csv` and `model.joblib` are not included in the repository.
 The dataset should be provided locally and the model file is generated after training.
 ## Design Choices
-- Random Forest was chosen as a strong baseline model for tabular data.
+- A Random Forest Regressor was chosen as a strong and reliable baseline for tabular data.
-- One-hot encoding was used to handle categorical features safely.
+- One-hot encoding was used to safely handle categorical features.
+- Median and most-frequent imputation were applied to deal with missing values.
-- MAE and RMSE were selected as evaluation metrics for interpretability.
+- MAE and RMSE were selected as evaluation metrics for easier interpretation of model performance.

+This project helped me understand the end-to-end machine learning workflow, from data preprocessing to model training, evaluation, and saving trained models.